Some-Birb7190/lp_printer_cli/README.md

 <h1>A program to send ESC/POS commands to a usb device</h1>
 <p>All this program (./pyprint) does is send out basic ESC/POS commands to a printer connected over usb, with the use of external libraries.<br>
 It was made on and is designed for Linux as that is where the problem lay, I couldn't find a unified program to send things out to these printers...so I wrote my own.<br>
-All my testing was done on a generic 58mm printer, nothing special, just something cheap off of Amazon. <b>Please do not submit issues saying it doesn't work with your printer, I won't know how to help.</b></p><br>
+All my testing was done on a generic 58mm printer, nothing special, just something cheap off of Amazon. <b>Please do not submit issues saying it doesn't work with your printer, I won't know how to help.</b> Please only submit issues that are recreatable and provide all supporting files that you used.</p><br>

 <h2>Pre-Requisites</h2>
 <p>For this program, you will need:</p>